zoeyzeng75/qtm151/tutorials/README.md

 ## Additional Resources

 - `article-template.latex`: A LaTeX template for articles
-- `references.bib`: A bibliography file for references
+- `testing-ipython`: A Jupyter Notebook for showing Markdown and code cells
 - `testing-anaconda.py`: A Python script for testing Anaconda installation
 - `.gitignore`: Git configuration file to specify intentionally untracked files